Electro707/p1010_camera_remote_shutter_v2/ERRATA.md

 # E1011 Rev 1: Driver Board

 ## Errata 1: Crystal Enable
-The inverting and non-inverting inputs of the op-amp were fixed
+The inverting and non-inverting inputs of the op-amp were flipped

 ### Fix
 None other than time-consuming bodge wiring